VET Assessment Procedure

 Responsibilities

-• Provost, as Approval Authority, is responsible for the scheduled review of this procedure.
+• Pro Vice-Chancellor, VET and Pathways, as Approval Authority, is responsible for the scheduled review of this procedure.

-• Director of Learner Experience and Excellence, as Document Owner, is responsible for maintaining the content of the procedure as delegated by the Provost.
+• Director of Skills and Education Delivery, as Document Owner, is responsible for maintaining the content of the procedure as delegated by the Approval Authority.

 • Program Managers are responsible for the operational implementation of this procedure.